henri/spb/README.md

 The way SPB accomplishes this isolation is is by storing the browser data directory for each instance in seperate part of computers file system.

 If you want to further isolate these sessions from one and other.
-It is possible to run SPB on one or more remote machines, within a virtual machine or within seperate name spaces (depending on your operating system).
+It is possible to run SPB on remote machine(s), within a virtual machine(s) or within seperate name spaces (depending on your operating system).

 Advatanges of using isolated web browser sessions include :